 All the leaders who took part left their handprints on a reconciliation canvas – a symbolic act of great significance in Indigenous traditions.

 Many of the leaders gave speeches to the 2000-strong audience.
-The most significant was delivered by the Prime Minister, who skirted around the issue of an apology by expressing ‘regret’ for past wrongs.
+The most significant was delivered by Prime John Howard, who skirted around the issue of an apology by expressing ‘regret’ for past wrongs.
 He felt that it was not the responsibility of the present generation to apologise for past practices.